Close

 Learn more by reading the booklet The ADA: Know Your Rights — Returning Service Members with Disabilities.
 This booklet provides information about employment accommodations, business access modifications, civic life and more.
 It also includes links to other helpful publications and agencies.

 Still have questions?
 Military OneSource provides wounded warrior specialty consultation services and can help with ADA questions and more.
-The specialty consultants work with the services’ wounded warrior programs and the VA to ensure callers are promptly connected to resources that can help address their needs.
-To speak with a consultant, call 800-342-9647, schedule a live chat or view overseas calling options.
+Consultants collaborate with the services’ wounded warrior programs and the VA to swiftly connect callers to resources that meet their needs.
+To speak with a consultant, call 800-342-9647, log in to start a secure live chat or view overseas calling options.

 Find an Installation